Making the shift to CPI’s 3rd Edition Training

 In 1980, Crisis Prevention Institute (CPI) first opened its doors to provide professionals with proactive de-escalation strategies.

-Today, we’ll explore these questions and provide you with the tools needed to successfully implement 3rd Edition training at your workplace.
+Today, we’ll explore these questions and provide you with the tools needed to successfully implement 3rd Edition training in your workplace.

 What Changes Were Made in 3rd Edition and Why?